 Step 6: APQRU liaises with programme originators and Officers in charge for submission of the Stage 2 documentation at least 8 clear months from the proposed date of commencement of the programme (by the end of January for courses commencing in October, by the end of May for courses commencing in February)

 Step 8: Stage 2 Proposal Form together with the documentation referred to in Step 7 are subsequently forwarded to APQRU

-Step 9: If all documentation is submitted in line with requirements, APQRU forwards the Stage 2 documentation to the PVC for consideration.
+Step 9: If all documentation is submitted in line with requirements, APQRU forwards the Stage 2 documentation to the Finance Department for costings purposes, and subsequently to PVC for consideration.
 For programmes which include elements of blended or online learning, the checklists are forwarded to the PVC/DEC sub-committee for evaluation of the blended/online methodologies, prior to the submission of the programme documentation to the PVC for consideration

 Step 10: PVC refers the programme documentation to an independent external reviewer (when applicable) for evaluation

 Step 11: Subject to receipt of a positive recommendation from the external reviewer (when applicable), PVC submits its recommendation to Senate for confirmation of final approval

 In programme planning and design explicit consideration should be given to the following issues:

 The proposed programme title.
 Does the title appropriately reflect the aims and scope of the programme?
 Is it self-explanatory and attractive to students, and is it distinguishable from other programme titles?